nikebo159/SQLZoo/README.md

 # SQLZoo
-This is the work I have done for SQLZoo
+This is the work I have done on SQLZoo